 6.4.1.
 During the data collection phase, the sensor attached to the examinee is a standard CV blood pressure cuff.
-This sensor and assembly consists of a rubber bladder, covered with a cloth or vinyl sleeve and a fastening component (velcro wrap), pump bulb assembly that includes a sphygmomanometer and rubber tubing for connecting the sensor to the computer sensor box or analog instrument.
+This sensor and assembly consist of a rubber bladder, covered with a cloth or vinyl sleeve and a fastening component (Velcro wrap), pump bulb assembly that includes a sphygmomanometer and rubber tubing for connecting the sensor to the computer sensor box or analog instrument.

 6.5.
-Ideally, obtain a CV waveform amplitude of between one-half inch and one inch, irrespective of grid setting, prior to going into actual operation.
+Ideally, obtain a CV waveform amplitude of between one-half inch and one inch, irrespective of grid setting, prior to going into operation.

 6.6.
-CV Features: There are two diagnostic features used to evaluate CV physiological data.
-One of these is a primary feature and the other is a secondary diagnostic feature.
+CV Features: There are three diagnostic features used to evaluate CV physiological data.
+One of these is a primary feature and two are secondary diagnostic features.
 A representative signature of each feature will be shown.
 Traditionally, whether viewing a polygraph computer screen or a printed chart, the fourth waveform from the top is representative of the examinee's CV activity.

 6.6.1.
 CV Baseline Arousal (Primary Feature).
 In numerical analysis, CV baseline changes typically present themselves in the form of phasic responses.
-Phasic baseline changes occur as a short-term change in physiological activity following question presentation that has a relatively rapid onset and may return to the pre-stimulus baseline or establish a new baseline within a period characteristic of the response system.
-In Figure F.27 (pg 36), the fact that one phasic response returned to the pre-stimulus baseline and the other response resulted in establishment of a new baseline is insignificant in determining the degree or amount of baseline arousal.
+Phasic baseline changes occur as a short-term change in physiological activity following stimulus presentation.
+Phasic baseline changes have a relatively rapid onset and may return to the pre-stimulus baseline or establish a new baseline within a period characteristic of the response system.
+In Figure F.26, the fact that one phasic response returned to the pre-stimulus baseline and the other response resulted in establishment of a new baseline is insignificant in determining the degree or amount of baseline arousal.